ascpixi/hftnn/readme.md

 \end{align*}
 $$

 In summary, the abstraction involves the concept of signal chunking, Fourier transformation, harmonic selection, frequency calculation, and handling edge cases for each selected harmonic.
-The resulting \(HFT\) array captures the magnitude and phase information for the selected harmonics and neighboring bins across all chunks.
+The resulting $HFT$ array captures the magnitude and phase information for the selected harmonics and neighboring bins across all chunks.

 A similar algorithm is used for the inverse temporal transform.